Kids made safer with Kidpower since this campaign launched July 1, 2011

 One child, one parent, one skill, one teacher, one school, one article, one book, one idea, one gift… one moment when YOU:

-After 28 years of providing safety education through Kidpower, we’ve seen again and again how a few simple skills can stop most attempts of bullying, abuse, kidnapping, and other violence.
+After almost three decades of providing safety education through Kidpower, we’ve seen again and again how a few simple skills can stop most attempts of bullying, abuse, kidnapping, and other violence.

 Help share our Safety Resources to that parents, teachers, and other caring adults can gain practical knowledge about bullying prevention, abuse prevention, and stranger awareness.

 Kidpower’s Positive Practice Method and exceptional curriculum prepare young people to develop confidence, create healthy relationships, and protect themselves from most bullying, abuse, abduction, and other violence.
 Join our Count Me In community for easy updates on what to do and how to do it to make kids safer and success stories about what others are doing.

-Since 1989, Kidpower has brought skills to prevent most bullying, abuse, abduction, and other violence to more than 4.5 million people.
-Kidpower’s One Million Safer Kids Campaign, launched July 1, 2011, will do exactly what it says: more than one million kids are safer as a result of what we do together, and we hope you will join us to help a million more!
+Since 1989, Kidpower has brought skills to prevent most bullying, abuse, abduction, and other violence to more than 5 million people.
+Kidpower’s One Million Safer Kids Campaign, launched July 1, 2011, will do exactly what it says: more than two million kids are safer as a result of what we do together, and we hope you will join us to help a million more!

 To begin, start with one….